Masok ransomware removal instructions

 What is Masok?

-Masok is a ransomware-type program which belongs to the Djvu family.
-The person who discovered is Michael Gillespie.
-Cyber criminals who designed Masok spread it with a purpose to make money from people who cannot access their files because this ransomware has encrypted them.
-In order to be able to decrypt their files, victims are forced to buy a decryption tool and key.
-Masok modifies the extension of every encrypted file by changing it to ".masok".
-For example, it changes "1.jpg" to "1.jpg.masok" and so on.
-Instructions on how to pay the ransom (and contact Masok developers) are provided in the "_readme.txt" text file.
+Discovered by Michael Gillespie, Masok is a ransomware-type program that belongs to the Djvu family.
+The cyber criminals who designed Masok spread it to make money from unsuspecting people who cannot access their files due to encryption by this ransomware.
+To decrypt their files, victims are encouraged to purchase a decryption tool and key.
+Masok modifies the extension of each encrypted file by changing it to ".masok".
+For example, "1.jpg" becomes "1.jpg.masok".
+Instructions about how to pay the ransom (and contact Masok developers) are provided in the "_readme.txt" text file.

-To contact cyber criminals who designed Masok, victims have to write them an email to firstname.lastname@example.org or email@example.com, or contact them via @datarestore account on Telegram.
-As stated in the ransom note ("_readme.txt"), they should do it in the first 72 hours after encryption, because then they will get a 50% discount and will not have to pay the full price ($980).
-Additionally, it is possible to decrypt one encrypted file for free, it can be done by sending it to cyber criminals via one the provided emails or Telegram.
-In order to encrypt other data victims have to buy a decryption tool and key.
-The biggest problem with having a computer infected with ransomware is that locked files usually can be decrypted with tools that only cyber criminals have.
-However, we do not recommend to pay ransomware developers, quite often they do not send their victims the promised tools/keys.
-In this case we recommend to try to unlock files with an online decryption tool, however, it works only if during the encryption a computer was not connected to the Internet or/and remote server controlled by cyber criminals was not responding.
-One more way to get the files back is to restore them from an existing backup.
+To contact the cyber criminals who designed Masok, victims are encouraged to send an email to email@example.com or firstname.lastname@example.org, or contact them via the @datarestore account on Telegram.
+The ransom message (within "_readme.txt") states that they should do this within the first 72 hours of encryption to benefit from a 50% discount rather than having to pay the full cost ($980).
+Additionally, they are permitted to decode one encrypted file free of charge, which can be done by sending the file to cyber criminals via email or Telegram.
+To encrypt the remaining data, victims must purchase a decryption tool/key.
+Files locked by ransomware can only be decrypted with tools held by cyber criminal.
+Despite this, do not pay ransomware developers, since they often do not provide any tools/keys.
+Try to unlock files with an offline decryption tool, however, this will only work if, during encryption, the computer was not connected to the Internet or the remote server controlled by cyber criminals was not responding.
+The only other solution is to restore files from an existing backup.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-Typically, ransomware-type programs lock files using strong encryption algorithms and create/display ransom notes.
-The most common (and main) differences between these programs usually are: the price of a decryption tool/key and algorithm (symmetric or asymmetric) that is used to encrypt files.
-Unfortunately, most of the times people who have their computers infected with ransomware do not have many options, they can either pay cyber criminals (which is not recommended) or restore files using backup.
-That is why it is very important to always have data backed up and store it on a remote server or unplugged storage device.
-Examples of other ransomware-type programs are Prandel, Zatrov and Q1G.
+Typically, ransomware-type programs lock files using strong encryption algorithms and create/display ransom messages.
+Common differences between these programs are cost of decryption tool/key and algorithm (symmetric or asymmetric) used to encrypt files.
+Unfortunately, people with computers infected with ransomware do not have many options - they can either pay cyber criminals (which is not recommended) or restore files using a backup.
+Therefore, maintain backups and store them on a remote server or unplugged storage device.
+Examples of other ransomware-type programs are Prandel, Zatrov, and Q1G.